Ever wonder why office, commercial, and industrial buildings are classified as either Class A, Class B, or Class C?

 With rock bottom rental rates

-Take longer to lease, and are targeted as re-development opportunity
+Take longer to lease, and are targeted as a re-development opportunity

 Since there is no formal standard for classifying a building, the important thing to remember is that buildings should be viewed in context, and in relation to other buildings.
 BOMA is usually against the publication of a classification rating for individual properties.